-Made in France, these tempered glass bowls are available in 10 different stackable sizes, from 1 ounce to 6 quarts, which covers everything from a pinch bowl to a full-sized large mixing bowl.
-They’re built to last, are able to withstand heat and cold, and can be used as a double boiler.
-Plus, they are quite stylish, not to mention microwave- and dishwasher-safe.
+This is a great one-and-done mixing bowl purchase.
+Made in France, these tempered glass bowls are available in 10 different stackable sizes, from 1 ounce to 3.5 quarts, which cover everything from a pinch bowl to a full-sized large mixing bowl.
+The tiny bowls may come in handy if you're a home cook who likes to prepare your mise-en-place before starting a recipe, but the larger 2.5-quart and 3.5-quart bowls are likely to be the most used in many kitchens.

 This set of three plastic mixing bowls can be used by both kids and grownups, but they're especially great for kids who are learning to cook.
 Each bowl is in a different primary color, which helps kids focus on the difference between the ingredients they put in each bowl.
-They're unbreakable even if they fall on the floor, and they have a non-slip base that grips the table so they won't go flying away while being used.
+They're unbreakable even if they fall on the floor and have a non-slip base that grips the table, so they won't go flying away while being used.

 These colorful bowls each have a good-sized rounded handle on top to hang on to, as well as a spout for easy pouring.
 The set includes 1.5-quart, 3-quart, and 5-quart bowls, which can be used in the dishwasher (top rack) and microwave.

 Material: BPA-free plastic | Dishwasher Safe: Yes | Sizes Included: 1.5-quart, 3-quart, 5-quart